 For a number of languages that are not supported in WebStorm, for example, PHP, Python, Ruby, and Java, the IDE still provides syntax highlighting to improve your coding experience if you occasionally need to examine such code.
-To learn how to describe languages using the TextMate grammar, see the TextMate official website.
+For more information about describing languages using the TextMate grammar, refer to the TextMate official website.

 You can also download and use custom TextMate bundles for other languages.

 Suppose you want WebStorm to highlight syntax of the OCaml files.
 You can download the OCaml TextMate bundle and then use it from WebStorm.